 I am an Ussher Assistant Professor of Political Economy at the Department of Political Science, Trinity College, Dublin.

-From January to September 2014, I am on research leave as a Visiting Assistant Professor at the Department of Political Science, University of British Columbia.
+From January to September 2014, I am on research leave as a Visiting Assistant Professor at the Department of Political Science and Institute for European Studies, University of British Columbia.

 See below for updates relating to research and teaching.

 I have a new paper (together with Alan Jacobs and Scott Matthews) that looks at the interaction between income inequality and vote choice in comparative perspective.
 This was presented at the APSA conference (Chicago, Aug/Sep 2013) at rather a good panel.

 This is ongoing research, but the conference draft is available via SSRN.
 Comments are extremely welcome.